sadiesawyer/appteam_restaurantapi/README.md

 I opted to use **Marshmallow** for serialization because it is build to work well with Flask.
 This way, I didn't have to manually convert both objects to user-readable JSON and it would interpret user input without having to manually parse it.
 It also has great data validation rules and constraints, ensuring that users send valid data and that bad data doesn't get put in the database.

 I chose **SQLAlchemy** for querying the database because it eliminates the need to write raw SQL queries, which can be error prone.
 It integrates really well with Flask, and it is simple to define an entity and its relationships.
+I also installed Flask Migrate so that I could update the database using CLI commands more easily.

 This was a fun project from the get-go because I was implementing a lot of the database concepts that we have learned this semester in INLS 523 in a hands-on way.